Skip to content

 };

-In this BankAccount class, balance_ and owner_ are private, so external code cannot directly read or modify the balance.
-The only way is through the public interfaces: deposit (deposit money), withdraw (withdraw money), and get_balance (query balance).
-The benefit of this is that deposit and withdraw can include validation logic internally—for example, deposit amounts must be positive, and withdrawals cannot overdraw.
-If balance_ were public, anyone could write account.balance_ = -1000, making these validations completely useless.
+In this BankAccount class, balance is private.
+External code cannot directly read or modify the balance.
+The only way is through the public interfaces: deposit, withdraw, and get_balance.
+The benefit of this is that validation logic can be added inside deposit and withdraw—for example, deposit amounts must be positive, and withdrawals cannot overdraw.
+If balance were public, anyone could write account.balance = 999999;, rendering these validations useless.

-This is the core value of encapsulation: it's not about "preventing hackers," but rather telling users at the syntactic level—these internal details are not for you to touch, you should only operate through the interfaces I provide.
-For the class author, as long as the interface remains unchanged, the internal implementation can be modified in any way without affecting the user's code at all.
+This is the core value of encapsulation: it's not about "preventing hackers," but about telling users syntactically—"these are internal details you shouldn't touch; you should only operate through the interfaces I provide."
+For the class author, as long as the interface remains unchanged, the internal implementation can be modified however you like without affecting the user's code.

-⚠️ Pitfall Warning Accessing private members from outside the class causes a compilation error, and the error message varies greatly across different compilers.
-GCC might report is private within this context, Clang reports 'balance_' is a private member, and MSVC reports cannot access private member.
-If you see these kinds of messages, first check whether you're trying to touch members you shouldn't from outside the class.
+⚠️ Pitfall Warning Accessing private members from outside the class will cause a compilation error, and the error message varies significantly between compilers.
+GCC might report is private within this context, Clang might report is a private member of, and MSVC might report cannot access private member.
+If you see such messages, first check if you are trying to touch members you shouldn't from outside the class.

-There are two ways to define member functions: define them directly inside the class body, or declare them inside the class body and define them outside.
+Member functions can be defined in two ways: directly inside the class body, or declared inside the class body and defined outside.

-Writing the function implementation directly inside the class body is the most concise approach, suitable for simple one- or two-line logic:
+Writing the function implementation directly inside the class body is the most concise method, suitable for simple one or two-line functions:

 cpp